Reflections on the Occasion

 for me.
 As you know, there was also the crisis of the nuclear

 power plant, and although we are told that it is nearly resolved,

 there is still great unease in regard to our lives hereon.

-is extremely obscure, is in fact made up of many extremely small,
+is in fact made up of many extremely small, interconnected

-“stress,” originally came from the realm of physics and was borrowed
+came from the realm of physics and was borrowed in psychology

-force, which works upon a structure or system.
-It can be withstood
+force which works upon a structure or system.
+It can be

-to an extent, however, once it surpasses a certain amount of force,
+withstood to an extent, however, once it surpasses a certain

-it increases and causes deformation in the structure.
+amount of force, it increases and causes deformation in

 receive emotional or psychological damage from stress, we are